Skip to Content

 Next Steps

-After configuring a Google Sheets get sheets activity, complete the configuration of the operation by adding and configuring other activities, transformations, or scripts as operation steps.
-You can also configure an operation's operation settings, which include the ability to chain operations together that are in the same or different workflows.
+After configuring a Google Sheets Get Sheets activity, complete the configuration of the operation by adding and configuring other activities, transformations, or scripts as operation steps.
+You can also configure the operation settings, which include the ability to chain operations together that are in the same or different workflows.

 To use the activity with scripting functions, write the data to a temporary location and then use that temporary location in the scripting function.